 With software like Sift, the ability to find and discover is made easy.
 Searchable employee profiles paired with a comprehensive org chart allows employees to share information about themselves – their skills, interests, and experience – and to easily search for and connect with their coworkers – both remote and in-office.

 Interested in learning more about how to support your hybrid workforce?
-Register for our upcoming webinar, Hybrid Work Roundtable – How to Plan for an Ambiguous Work World, below!
+Register to access the recording for our on-demand webinar, Hybrid Work Roundtable – How to Plan for an Ambiguous Work World, below!